cdriehuys/ansible-role-django-app/README.md

 # 'gunicorn_working_directory'.
 gunicorn_wsgi_app: "{{ app_package }}.wsgi:application"

-# Additional environment variables that the gunicorn process is run
+# Additional environment variables that the gunicorn service is run
 # with.
+These variables are also set when running 'manage.py' tasks.
 gunicorn_environment: {}
 ```